Article 0. PREAMBLE

 An Officer who fails to attend three consecutive Board Meetings without prior notification to the President or Secretary may be removed from office by a majority vote at any Planning Meeting.
 Any Officer may be removed without cause by vote of the remaining Officers or by vote at a Planning Meeting.
 A successor to fill the unexpired term of said Officer shall be appointed by the President.
 In the event the President is removed, a successor shall be appointed by a majority of the remaining Officers.

-The President shall appoint functional leads and committee chairpersons and may appoint persons to serve upon Standing Committees as designated below and those other Standing Committees that may be created from time to time as the Board shall determine.
+The President shall appoint functional leads, committee chairpersons, and the Code of Conduct Support Team, and may appoint persons to serve upon Standing Committees as designated below and those other Standing Committees that may be created from time to time as the Board shall determine.
 The President may create ad hoc (temporary) functional leads and committees, appoint committee chairpersons, and delegate duties for the benefit of BASK, Inc..
 The President is an ex officio member of all committees except the Nominating Committee.
 Any action proposed by any Committee can be subject to approval by the Board.

 5.1 Functional Leads